Getting started with MultilingualPress 3

 - Then go to My Sites → Network Admin → MultilingualPress and enter your API Key and API Email in the License tab.
 These can be found in your customer account.

 Global settings for MultilingualPress 3

 To change global settings, go to My Sites → Network Admin, then on the left menu click on MultilingualPress.
-In addition to the License tab, you will find here three tabs with settings.
-These apply for all sites.
+In addition to the License tab, you will find here four tabs with settings that apply for all sites.
 Besides other two tabs, instead, will be available only when the related modules Redirect and Quicklinks are activated.